johnayoung/morph/README.md

 uppercase gargantuan
 capitalize diabolical
-lowercase screaming
+lowercase SCREAMING
-what is the byte size of bubbles what is the factorial of 5? capitalize every word in 'how does this work' capitalize, uppercase, and give me the byte size of randomness uppercase the sentence 'this is how we do it'
+what is the byte size of bubbles capitalize every word in 'how does this work' uppercase the sentence 'this is how we do it' capitalize, uppercase, and give me the byte size of randomness *ALPHA* what is the factorial of 5?

 ## Local Testing